barsoom/devbook/styleguide/css/README.md

 #### Use a `test-` prefix for test-only classes.

-If a CSS class is *only* used to find elements in automated tests, prefix it.
+When you use a CSS class to find elements in automated tests, prefix it.
 E.g. `test-destroy-link`.

 These classes should not be used for styling or to find elements in JavaScript.
 And styling or JS-hook classes should not be used to find elements in tests.